Part 4 ~ Acey Gaspard’s Guide to Starting a Small Business – Made Simple

 Well, those are legitimate concerns, but you need to shift your focus.
 You could create an online club, a website, a blog, or a newsletter related to NASCAR.
 All of these are good candidates for creating an advertising revenue model.

 You could also sign up for affiliate programs and sell memorabilia through affiliation.
 You don’t even need to handle the products; you make the sales and earn a commission.
 You could open a store in a mall and sell games, memorabilia, and models or create your own information products.
 You could locate hard-to-find videos, sell tickets, create tour packages for the races, etc. The ideas are endless if you allow them to flow.

 So usually there’s not a lack of ways to create a business doing something you love, but rather a lack of ideas.
-To help you get the ideas flowing, try this How to Think exercise and create some excellent ideas for yourself.

 I once heard a saying that made a lot of sense to me: You can live your life any way you want, but you can only live it once.
 So why waste time in a business that’s not something you want?
 Find what you want, and find a way to make money from that.